 Interventions to reduce concurrent partnerships that are gender transformative are urgently needed.
 "Although there is no disagreement that multiple concurrent partnerships contribute to risk for HIV transmission, and thus should be subject to HIV prevention programming responses," the fact that concurrent partnerships are the norm in many places "makes such partnerships difficult to address directly" (Padian et al., 2011b: 274).
 Multiple partnerships is closely tied to gender norms of masculinity, where men are required to have multiple sexual partnerships simultaneously, be unfaithful to their regular sexual partner and buy sex as proof of their masculinity (Peacock et al., 2008).
 Many women are unaware that their husbands or sexual partners may have other sexual partners.
 Surveys in Africa have found that women are less likely to have concurrent partners than men (Sawers and Stillwaggon, 2010).

 However, "if education focuses merely on abstinence and fidelity as methods of prevention, those who become infected and those already living with HIV may feel that their needs are being overlooked" (Ansari and Gaestel, 2010: 634).
 Programs need to work with communities to address gender norms that put women at risk through expectations of fidelity, while failing to address gender norms that are expect multiple partnerships among men as a sign of masculinity.
-[See Prevention for Young People and Transforming Gender Norms] Increasing couple communication is a promising strategy to begin addressing these risks and raise awareness that married women are indeed at risk for acquiring HIV.
+[See Prevention and Services for Adolescents and Young People and Transforming Gender Norms] Increasing couple communication is a promising strategy to begin addressing these risks and raise awareness that married women are indeed at risk for acquiring HIV.
 A few areas regarding partner reduction still have major gaps that need to be filled, including interventions that address the risks of polygamous marriage (Sandoy et al., 2008), and the role of homophobia in leading men who have sex with men to feel they must hide their sexuality through concurrent partnerships with women.